ModernHumanAnatomy/MHACapstone/docs/written-report-guidelines.md

 ## Overview

-The Written Report is the final write-up of your Capstone Project.
-The written report is similar to writing a manuscript for publication in a scientific journal (except on a smaller scale).
-As such, you should write the written report as if the Capstone Project is completely finished.
+The Capstone Report is the final write-up of your Capstone Project.
+This written report is similar to writing a manuscript for publication in a scientific journal (except on a smaller scale).
+As such, you should write the report as if the Capstone Project is completely finished.
 That way you can manifest its completion.

-Don't mention any Specific Aims in the Written Report.
+Don't mention any Specific Aims in the Capstone Report.
 Specific aims  are objectives, and by the time that you have completed your written report, your objectives should have (or have not) been met.

-Required sections for the Written Report:
+Required sections for the Capstone Report:

 - [x] [Cover Page](#cover-page)
 - [x] [Abstract](#abstract)